-The research and development (R&D) tax credit is a credit on your income tax return, not a deduction.
-That means, dollar for dollar, you can reduce your tax liability, in addition to deducting any eligible R&D expenses.
+The research and development (R&D) credit is a tax credit on your income tax return, not a deduction.
+That means, dollar for dollar, you can reduce your tax liability, in addition to deducting eligible R&D expenses.

 R&D tax credit: How do you qualify?

-We’ll look at your activities and projects performed during the tax year to see if they meet the IRS’ definition of R&D, which is based on four criteria:
+We’ll work with your team to understand the activities and projects performed during the tax year to see if they meet the requirements for the R&D credit, which is based on four criteria:

-- The purpose of the activity must be to improve the function, performance, reliability, and quality of a product or process.
+- The purpose of the activity must be to discover information useful in the development of a new or improved product, process, software, formula, invention, or technique to improve the function, performance, reliability, and quality of a product or process.

 - There has to be some technical uncertainty — is it even possible to develop and improve this product or process?